10 Top-Rated Tourist Attractions in the Negev Region

 4 Museum of Bedouin Culture

-This museum, dedicated to Bedouin culture, has an intriguing ethnographic collection with exhibits of clothing, domestic equipment, jewelry, and various other everyday objects.
-The exhibits are well presented and provide an interesting introduction to the art and culture of the various Bedouin tribes of the Negev.
+This museum, dedicated to local Bedouin culture, has an intriguing and interesting ethnographic collection that includes exhibits of clothing, other textiles, domestic and agricultural equipment, silver jewelry, and various other everyday objects.
+The exhibits are well presented and provide a good introduction to the art and culture of the various Bedouin tribes of the Negev, who have called this desert home for centuries.
+Anyone who is interested in nomadic cultures and concerned with how this culture is dying out due to forced settlement should definitely pop in for a visit.

 Location: Kibbutz Lahav, Joe Alon Centre, 20 kilometers northeast of Be'er Sheva